MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 Proceed to set up new the sales invoice discount terms.

 1. On the **Customers** page, choose the **Invoice Discounts** action.
 The **Cust.
 Invoice Discounts** page opens.
 2. In the **Currency Code** field, enter the code for a currency that the invoice discount terms on the line applies to.
-Leave the field blank to set up invoice discount terms in NZD.
+Leave the field blank to set up invoice discount terms in your local currency.
 3. In the **Minimum Amount** field, enter the minimum amount that an invoice must have to be eligible for the discount.
 4. In the **Discount %** field, enter the invoice discount as a percentage of the invoice amount.
 5. Repeat steps 5 through 7 for each currency that the customer will receive a different invoice discount for.